Windows 10 April 2018 Update is Coming On April 30 - Slashdot

 Re: (Score:2)

+I'd much prefer to see non-security updates completely branched off, but I can also understand Microsoft's reluctance to do that.
+It makes their testing and rollout far more complex.
+On the other hand, it's what GNU/Linux distros do all the time, with so few problems that they become news events when they do happen.
+It would seem to me that Microsoft should be able to spin up a boatload of Azure instances test every configuration, since they're pushing that cl

+Linux bugs tend to get fixed over time.
+Microsoft bugs tend to be labelled as features.

-Features this won't include (Score:2)
+Features this won't include (Score:2, Interesting)

 A working OS to replace Windows